Ella Farman

 Eliza Anna Farman Pratt (1837–1907) (pen names, Ella Farman and Dorothea Alice Shepherd) was an American writer of children's literature, best known for editing Wide Awake magazine for 16 years, starting in 1875.

 Early life

 Farman was born November 1, 1837 in Augusta, New York, the daughter of Rev. Tural Tufts Farman and Hanna Burleson Farman.
 She was educated at a girls’ school in New York, where she met Emma L. Shaw, who became a close friend.
 For a time Farman and Shaw worked as teachers, before they decided to move to Michigan and try to earn their living by farming.

 Literary career

 In about 1870 Eliza Farman began writing in earnest, submitting work under the name of Ella Farman.
 In 1875 she used the name of D. A. Shepherd when she sold a story entitled Two Girls that Tried Farming to The Atlantic Monthly.
-When the story was expanded, and published as a book, the pen name of D. A. Shepherd was used once more.
+When the story was expanded, and published as a book by D. Lothrop and Company in 1879, the pen name of Dorothea Alice Shepherd was used once more.